 Action Goal is what you define your next action steps for.

-Now let’s see how some of the other types fit Visions and Action Goals
+Now let’s see how some of the other types fit 25-year Visions and 90-day Action Goals

 Here is a visual representation: